clasanch/freecodecamp-exercises-demo/src/projects/README.md

-# Proyectos
+# Projects

-Esta carpeta contendrá los 20 proyectos de FreeCodeCamp.
+This folder will contain the 20 FreeCodeCamp projects.

-## Estructura
+## Structure

-- Cada proyecto en su propia subcarpeta
+- Each project in its own subfolder
-- Implementación completa y funcional
+- Complete and functional implementation
-- Tests de integración
+- Integration tests
-- Documentación de uso
+- Usage documentation

-## Proyectos a implementar
+## Projects to implement

-(Se irán agregando paso a paso)
+(Will be added step by step)